genepi-freiburg/metaGWASmanager/README.md

 # **Overview**
 This vignette introduces the metaGWASmanager, a comprehensive toolbox leveraging existing software packages and, streamlining the entire GWAS-consortium workflow.
 This encompasses the phenotype generation, quality control of phenotypes, GWAS, GWAS-QC and meta-analysis providing an integrated solution for both the participating Study Analysts (SA) and Consortium Analysts (CA).
 For a description, please see the corresponding manuscript:
-Zulema Rodriguez-Hernandez, Mathias Gorski, Maria Tellez Plaza, Pascal Schlosser* and Matthias Wuttke* (2023). “metaGWASmanager: A toolbox for an automated workflow from phenotypes to meta-analysis in GWAS consortia”.
-Under review.
+Zulema Rodriguez-Hernandez, Mathias Gorski, Maria Tellez Plaza, Pascal Schlosser* and Matthias Wuttke* (2023). “metaGWASmanager: A toolbox for an automated workflow from phenotypes to meta-analysis in GWAS consortia”. *Bioinformatics*,2024.
+10.1093/bioinformatics/btae294.

 ![Workflow](images/F1_2024-03-12.png) *Illustration of the metaGWASmanager pipeline, outlining phenotype generation and quality assurance, followed by the GWAS, GWAS-QC and meta-analysis steps, along with the required inputs and resulting outputs.
 Shaded and white sections indicate tasks to be carried out by CA and SA, respectively.*

 ---

 # **Installation**
-To set up the toolbox please fork the github repository: https://github.com/genepi-freiburg/gwas-consortium/tree/main
+To set up the toolbox please fork the GitHub repository: https://github.com/genepi-freiburg/gwas-consortium/tree/main

 ---